nandan29/ML_projectStructure_setup/README.md

 ***right now setup.py is giving some issues , so go with manual installation pip install -r requirements.txt

--e . => in requirements.txt will take care that housing package gets installed along with other external libraries in txt file. (internally use setup.py file)
+-e . => in requirements.txt will take care that package/folder conataining __init__.py ( example housing) gets installed along with other external libraries in txt file. (internally use setup.py file)

 3) __init__.py -> we are converting housing into sort of module or package and for that __init__.py file is required.